Taurus (constellation): Stars

 In the northwestern quadrant of the Taurus constellation lie the Pleiades (M45), one of the best known open clusters, easily visible to the naked eye.
 The seven most prominent stars in this cluster are at least visual magnitude six, and so the cluster is also named the "Seven Sisters".
 However, many more stars are visible with even a modest telescope.
 Astronomers estimate that the cluster has approximately 500–1,000 stars, all of which are around 100 million years old.
 However, they vary considerably in type.
 The Pleiades themselves are represented by large, bright stars; also many small brown dwarfs and white dwarfs exist.
 The cluster is estimated to dissipate in another 250 million years.
 The Pleiades cluster is classified as a Shapley class c and Trumpler class I 3 r n cluster, indicating that it is irregularly shaped and loose, though concentrated at its center and detached from the star-field.

+The constellation Taurus showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 To the east, the two horns of the bull are formed by Beta (β) Tauri and Zeta (ζ) Tauri; two star systems that are separated by 8°.
 Beta is a white, spectral class B7 III giant star known as El Nath, which comes from the Arabic phrase "the butting", as in butting by the horns of the bull.
 At magnitude 1.65, it is the second brightest star in the constellation, and shares the border with the neighboring constellation of Auriga.
 As a result, it also bears the designation Gamma Aurigae.
 Zeta Tauri (the proper name is Tianguan) is an eclipsing binary star that completes an orbit every 133 days.

 The star Lambda (λ) Tauri is an eclipsing binary star.
 This system consists of a spectral class B3 star being orbited by a less massive class A4 star.
 The plane of their orbit lies almost along the line of sight to the Earth.
 Every 3.953 days the system temporarily decreases in brightness by 1.1 magnitudes as the brighter star is partially eclipsed by the dimmer companion.
 The two stars are separated by only 0.1 astronomical units, so their shapes are modified by mutual tidal interaction.
 This results in a variation of their net magnitude throughout each orbit.